 - (User, Technical and/or Marketing) Data is collected when you use the website

-We also may receive data from third parties such as analytics providers such as Google based outside the EU ( https://www.google.com/analytics/terms/us.html), advertising networks such as Facebook based outside the EU, search information providers such as Google based outside the EU, Shop providers incl.
-Teachable and ETSY, and providers of technical, payment and delivery services, such as data brokers or aggregators.
+We also may receive data from third parties such as analytics providers such as Google based inside or outside the UK and/or the EU ( https://www.google.com/analytics/terms/us.html), advertising networks such as Facebook based inside or outside the UK and/or the EU, search information providers such as Google based inside or outside the uk and/or the EU, Shop providers incl.
+Teachable, and providers of technical, payment and delivery services, such as data brokers or aggregators.

 I currently work with AdThrive who provide the advertisements on this site.
 I endeavour to stop any unsuitable ad content appearing on the site but if any does get through please alert me immediately and I will rectify it.